Social and Emotional Competencies

 Release of Children

 Children are released only to authorized individuals, 18 years of age or older, listed on the enrollment form.
 A person picking up a child for the first time, or not recognized by staff, will be required to provide photo identification.
-For security purposes, Clayton will collect a copy of valid photo identification and/or record the driver’s license and license plate number for each authorized adult pick-up.
+Center staff will make a copy or photograph of the person’s ID to place in the child’s file at the center.

 Sign-in & out forms are legal documents and are the property of Clayton.
-Copies can only be provided if requested and accompanied by a court order or subpoena.
+Copies can only be provided if requested and accompanied by a court order or subpoena that names Clayton Youth Enrichment directly.

 Legal Issues – Custody of Care